There Are No Mahayana Monasteries

 First, it’s essential to clarify what we mean by “Śrāvaka.”
 The term literally means “hearers” or “listeners”—those who received the Buddha’s teachings directly and sought to implement them for their own liberation.
 The Śrāvakayāna, or “Vehicle of the Listeners,” represents the Buddha’s foundational teachings aimed at practitioners who wish to escape saṃsāra as swiftly as possible through individual effort.
 In this vehicle, the primary understanding is that desire, craving, and attachment are the root causes of our cyclic existence and suffering, and by systematically eliminating these mental afflictions through ethical conduct, mental absorption, and wisdom, one attains nirvāṇa—the cessation of suffering.

 Just like in Theravāda monasteries, they maintain the essential poṣadha structure, though with some variations in practice.
-For instance, in some Theravāda communities, monks must confess any disciplinary violations to another monk or the Saṅgha before the Pāṭimokkha recitation, maintaining the Buddha’s original emphasis on purification before the ceremony1.
-While Tibetan monastics follow similar confession procedures, the specific practices have evolved differently within each cultural context.
+For instance, in some Theravāda communities, monks must confess any disciplinary violations to another monk or the Saṅgha before the Pāṭimokkha recitation, maintaining the Buddha’s original emphasis on purification before the ceremony.1 While Tibetan monastics follow the same confession procedure, they do so as a group rather than individually.

 Tibetan monks in Dharamshala, courtesy of Norbu Gyachung.